 Tuscan seasoning can be used in many different dishes and recipes.
 Here are some suggestions.

-- Pasta, pasta salad or in pasta sauce.
-Think orzo salads, cream or tomato based sauces, or as a general seasoning to a pasta salad.
+- Pasta, pasta salad, or pasta sauce.
+Think orzo salads, cream or tomato-based sauces, or as a general seasoning to a pasta salad.

 Remember to subscribe to my free newsletter to receive all my latest recipes in your inbox.
 Click here to sign up!

 - ¼ tsp. ground rosemary

 - Mix all ingredients together in a mixing bowl, or grind in a mortar and pestle.